Branding is Association Design for fun and profit.

 Effective branding induces the public to associate your brand with important aspects of their identity, thereby transforming cost-benefit buying decisions into identity-based decisions.

-Thus the glamour that transforms premium price pushback into “reassuringly expensive” — reassuring precisely because the premium becomes a reflection of the customer’s worth
+Thus the glamour that transmutes sticker shock pricing into a “reassuringly expensive” marker of quality — reassuring precisely because the premium becomes a reflection of the customer’s worth

 Let’s dig down into Cost-Benefit vs. Identity-Based decision making.